cartant/eslint-plugin-etc/README.md

 This package contains a bunch of general-purpose, TypeScipt-related ESLint rules.
 Essentially, it's a re-implementation of the rules that were in the [`tslint-etc`](https://github.com/cartant/tslint-etc) package.

-Some of the rules are somewhat opinionated and are not included in the `recommended` configuration.
-Developers can decide for themselves whether they want to enabled opinionated rules.
+Some of the rules are rather opinionated and are not included in the `recommended` configuration.
+Developers can decide for themselves whether they want to enable opinionated rules.

 # Install